Buy or rent? Hardware vs. cloud

 ![[Translate to English:] Hardware vs. Cloud [Translate to English:] Hardware vs. Cloud](/fileadmin/_processed_/a/b/csm_hardware_cloud_magazin_8ec15af9b5.webp)

-In the meantime, web technologies have developed rapidly in recent years, providing providers with completely different options.
-In the case of SAP Business One in particular, the Cloud Control Center (example video) was developed.
-Based on this solution, providers can now create and manage different customer systems (tenants) much more effectively.
+The topic of cloud computing is not new, but in the past, due to high provisioning costs, it was primarily reserved for large companies that used data centres as application service providers.
+In the meantime, web technologies have developed rapidly.
+Specifically for SAP Business One, the Cloud Control Centre (example video) was developed.
+Based on this solution, the provider can now create and manage the various customer systems (tenants) much more effectively.
 This automation has also enabled a completely new pricing policy, which now makes the use of SAP Business One in the cloud attractive for small businesses and start-ups as well.

 From a commercial point of view, you will have to dig a little deeper into your pockets at the start of the project if you choose the purchase option.
 If you don't want to do this, you have the option of leasing the entire project or entering into a software usage agreement/hire purchase agreement, thereby spreading the costs over three or five years.
-Please note: As a rule, the purchase of a license is linked to an additional software maintenance contract, which includes the provision of new software versions and support services.
+Please note: As a rule, the purchase of a licence is linked to an additional software maintenance contract, which includes the provision of new software versions and support services.
 If you do not have your own administrator, you should also take into account the running costs for the new hardware and, in particular, for updating the system software (operating system, antivirus software, etc.).

 At the beginning of the “cloud movement,” it was primarily project and service providers for SAP Business One who were interested in the cloud.
 In this industry in particular, there are often many field staff who want quick and easy access to the system.
 SAP Business One in the cloud is also interesting for large companies with multiple locations.
 The cloud version now appeals to companies from all industries and is particularly popular with start-ups.
 The use of cloud solutions is usually linked to a rental model.
 This is also the case with SAP Business One.
 You pay a monthly rental fee per user.
 This rental fee includes the SAP license, the database license (HANA or MS SQL), the software maintenance fee for the manufacturer's 3rd level support, and the provision of the software in the cloud.
 Depending on the SAP partner's offer, the contract can then be extended to include additional support packages (Enterprise and Premium Support).
 The cloud provider ensures that your SAP system runs smoothly.
 Except for a small, fixed time window for maintenance work, the system is available around the clock.
 To ensure that the cloud provider adheres to specifications and guidelines, there are quality standards (Tier 1 to Tier 4) and ISO27001 certification.

 Overall, the investment required to provide the software at the start of an SAP implementation project is significantly lower than with the purchase option.
 With a minimum contract term of 12 months, you also retain the flexibility to reduce the number of users or even terminate the contract in an emergency if economic reasons force you to do so.
 Compared to the purchase option, where you only have to pay annual software maintenance fees after the initial investment, the SAP Business One Cloud option requires monthly rental fees to be paid month after month, year after year.
-This means you have a higher overall monthly expense.
-On the other hand, you don't have to worry about purchasing the IT infrastructure mentioned above, which usually has to be replaced every three to five years.
+This means that you have a higher overall monthly cost.
+On the other hand, you do not have to worry about purchasing the IT infrastructure mentioned above, which usually has to be replaced every three to five years.

 You purchased your SAP licenses years ago.
 Now it's time to renew your hardware, and you'd rather not have to deal with this issue.
 In this case, you also have the option of “moving” your current SAP Business One system to the cloud.
 Your existing software maintenance contract will remain in place.
 An additional rental agreement for the cloud environment (at SIGMA, for example, this is the Cloudiax Cloud) will be concluded.
 Due to the existing purchase licenses, the monthly rental fee for the cloud is, of course, significantly lower.
 You can see how to log in to your SAP system in the cloud in this short YouTube video.